Meherab-113/Meherab-113.github.io/README.md

-Hi, I’m [Your Name] 👋
+Hi, I’m Meherab Hoshain Apu

 Welcome to my GitHub portfolio!
 I’m an EEE student with a love for technology, problem solving and learning.
-This is where I’ll be posting my projects, experiments and learning journey.
+This is where my projects, experiments and learning journey are documented .

 ## About Me